Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Experiment

-We pre-train iTPN on the ImageNet-1K dataset~\cite{ImageNet2009}, a subset of ImageNet that contains $1.28\mathrm{M}$ training images of $1\rm{,}000$ classes.
+iTPN is pre-trained on the ImageNet-1k dataset, a subset of ImageNet that contains 1.28M training images of 1,000 classes.
 The class labels are not used during the pre-training stage.
-Each training image is pre-processed into $224\times224$ and partitioned into $14\times14$ patches sized $16\times16$ pixels.
-Following MAE~\cite{MAE2022}, a random subset of $75\%$ patches are masked from input, and the normalized pixels are preserved for reconstruction.
+Each training image is pre-processed into 224 × 224 and partitioned into 14 × 14 patches sized 16 × 16 pixels.
+Following MAE, a random subset of 75\% patches are masked from input, and the normalized pixels are preserved for reconstruction.

-We use an AdamW optimizer~\cite{adamw} with an initial learning rate of $1.5\times10^{-4}$, a weight decay of $0.05$, and batch size of $4\rm{,}096$.
-The learning rate follows a cosine annealing schedule and the number of warm-up epochs is set to be $40$.
-As mentioned above, the MFM supervision may come from the moving-averaged online model or a pre-trained CLIP model.
-The numbers of pre-training epochs are $400$ and $1\rm{,}600$ in the former scenario, or $300$ and $800$ in the latter scenario\footnote{By using CLIP as supervision, each pre-training epoch takes longer time but the pre-training converges faster.
-So, we adjust the number of pre-training epochs according to the computational budget.}.
-We train all these models using $64$ NVIDIA Tesla-V100 GPUs.
-For the \textsf{base}-level models, one pixel-supervised epoch and one CLIP-supervised epoch take about $2.7$ and $4.7$ minutes, respectively.
-For the \textsf{large}-level models, the numbers are $4.2$ and $12.0$ minutes, respectively.
-That said, a $1600$-epoch pixel-supervised pre-training of iTPN-\textsf{base}/\textsf{large} takes around $75$/$115$ hours.
-We will provide more details in the appendix.
+We use an AdamW optimizer with an initial learning rate of $\mathbf{1.5 \times 10}^{-4}$, a weight decay of 0.05, and a batch size of 4,096.
+The learning rate follows a cosine annealing schedule and the number of warm-up epochs is set to be 40.
+As mentioned above, MFM supervision may come from the moving-averaged online model or a pre-trained CLIP model.
+The numbers of pre-training epochs are 400 and 1,600 in the former scenario or 300 and 800 in the latter scenario.
+We train all these models using 64 NVIDIA Tesla-V100 GPUs.
+For the base-level models, one pixel-supervised epoch and one CLIP-supervised epoch take about 2.7 and 4.7 minutes, respectively.
+For the large-level models, the numbers are 4.2 and 12.0 minutes, respectively.
+That said, a 1600-epoch pixel-supervised pre-training of iTPN-base/large takes around 75/115 hours. {We use smooth-l1 loss function when using CLIP as supervision.} {For Fast-iTPN, we follow the most configurations above.
+Differently, we pre-train all the Fast-iTPN series for 1600 epochs using CLIP-L as supervision and cosine similarity as loss function. }